cybertech-ca/S3-Bucket/README.md

-# S3 Bucket with Options for Access Control, Encryption, and Versioning
+# S3 Bucket with Access Control, Encryption, and Versioning

 This CloudFormation template creates a basic S3 bucket for object storage in AWS.
 It provides options to customize access control, encryption, and object versioning through user-defined parameters.